 (ENTREPRENEUR) If monotony and boredom at work- well bores you, it’s possible you may fit with the other entrepreneurs with a quick and constantly changing career.

 When Bill Gates was a kid, he knew he liked messing around with code.
-He couldn’t have known how it might evolve, but he was willing to live in the distraction, focusing on details when needed, but always learning, moving on, taking risks and growing in the process.
+He couldn’t have known how it might evolve, but he, like other entrepreneurs, was willing to live in the distraction, focusing on details when needed, but always learning, moving on, taking risks and growing in the process.

 Some of the most successful folks among us are not content to sit and make widgets every day.
 They cannot thrive in a detail and focused work environment.
 So, it may come as no surprise to know that people who are more easily distracted are also more likely to thrive as entrepreneurs.